MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/install-universal-windows-apps-with-the-winappdeploycmd-tool.md

 WinAppDeployCmd uninstall -package Company.MyApp_1.0.0.1_x64__qwertyuiop -ip 192.168.0.1
 ```

-Updates the app that is already installed on the Windows 10 device with an IP address of 192.168.0.1 using the specified .appx package.
+Updates the app that is already installed on the Windows 10 device with an IP address of 192.168.0.1 using the specified app package.

 ``` syntax
 WinAppDeployCmd update -file "Downloads\MyApp.appx" -ip 192.168.0.1